-Is this the student's first-time in a GA school before? enrolled in a U.S. school enrollment in a U.S. school?
+Has the student been enrolled Has the student been Is this the student's first-time in a GA school before? enrolled in a U.S. school enrollment in a U.S. school?
 (In-state transfer) in another state?
 Administer the HLS Identify whether the student Identify whether the student 2.
-If a language other than is an English Learner or not is an English Learner or not English is indicated for based on transferring LEA based on transferring LEA any of the three state- records and/or the original records. required questions, the HLS, original screener, or the 1.
-Call the previous school student has a Primary latest ACCESS for ELLs 2.0 or District and ask Home Language Other assessment. about: Than English (PHLOTE) 1.
-Claim the student in a.
-The original Home and, as such, is GUIDE to see if he has an Language Survey, considered a potential EL status code in Georgia b.
-Screening documents, English Learner. or not. and/or 3.
-Administer the appropriate 2.
-Check the student's c.
-English Language ELP Screener. previous enrollment Proficiency (ELP) 4.
-Follow the state ELP history in SLDS. testing results, Screener criteria to 3.
-Check the student's 2.
-Call the previous school determine whether the records in SLDS to see if or District again. potential EL qualifies to be there are any former 3.
-Email and call the classified as an English ACCESS test results. previous school or Learner.
-Check prior ACCESS test District again.
-Kindergarten W-APT results against state or 4.
-Make every effort Flowchart LEA entrance/exit criteria possible to obtain prior Kindergarten MODEL for that year.
-EL records in a timely Flowchart 4.
-When applicable, open manner.
-Grades 1-12 WIDA the SLDS EL Tab and Screener Flowchart check to see if student 5.
-Code student was previously screened. appropriately in SIS.
-Even if the LEA is not using the SLDS EL Tab, it can be opened to see transferring LEA information.
-5. Make every effort possible to obtain prior EL records in a timely manner.
+If a language other than is an English Learner or not is an English Learner or not English is indicated for based on transferring LEA based on transferring LEA any of the three state- records and/or the original records. required questions, the HLS, original screener, or the Call the previous school student has a Primary latest ACCESS for ELLs 2.0 or LEA and ask about: Home Language Other assessment. a.
+The original Home Than English (PHLOTE) Claim the student in Language Survey, and, as such, is GUIDE to see if he has an b.
+Screening documents, considered a potential EL status code in Georgia and/or English Learner. or not. c.
+English Language 3.
+Administer the appropriate Check the student's Proficiency (ELP) ELP Screener. previous enrollment testing results, Note: if the potential EL history in SLDS.
+2. Call the previous school has an established Check the student's or District again.
+IEP/504 plan, please records in SLDS to see if 3.
+Email and call the ensure appropriate there are any former previous school or accommodations are ACCESS test results.
+District again. provided on the Screener.
+Check prior ACCESS test Make every effort 4.
+Follow the state ELP results against state or possible to obtain prior Screener criteria to LEA entrance/exit criteria EL records in a timely determine whether the for that year. manner. potential EL qualifies to be 4.
+When applicable, open classified as an English the SLDS EL Tab and Learner. check to see if student Kindergarten W-APT was previously screened.
+Flowchart (retiring at end of Even if the LEA is not 2020-2021 school year.) using the SLDS EL Tab, it Kindergarten MODEL can be opened to see Flowchart transferring LEA Grades 1-12 WIDA information.
+Screener Flowchart 5.
+Code student 5.
+Make every effort possible to obtain prior EL appropriately in SIS. records in a timely manner.